jwilkie94/ST558-Project-1/README.md

 ## Requirements

-I used the following packages to interact with the NASA API
+I used the following packages to interact with the NASA API.

 *tidyverse*: A package useful for data manipulation.
 Installation of the *tidyverse* package also includes the *readr*, *tidyr*, *dplyr*, and *tibble* pakages.
-*jsonlite*: A function used to connect to the API through URL *magick*: library used to save image from API URL
+*jsonlite*: A library containing the function used to connect to the API through URL.
+*magick*: A library used to save image from API URL.
+*Rcurl*: A library used to read in URL into JSON format

 \#Functions